-- Socio-economic value of life.
-The socio-economic value of life is correlated to GDP.
-Regarding GDP and European value of life, we obtain a value of life of 500 000\$ (and 200 000\$ for injured people) - Time Savings.
-Regarding GDP and European values of time, we obtain value of time of 2 \$ / hour.
+- Socio-economic value of life: The socio-economic value of life is correlated to GDP.
+Regarding GDP and European value of life, we obtain a value of life of \$500 000 (and \$200 000 for injured people) - Time Savings: Regarding GDP and European values of time, we obtain the value of time of \$2 / hour.

 Public transport market share is 25% in Thimphu and along the corridors.
-We will summarize the most important socio-economics benefits for the first year of operation: - 1.
-Safety: In 2015, statistics give figures of 99 died people and 373 injured people (source Road Safety and Transport Authority / Ministry of Information and Communication).
-If we suppose market share of 25% with public transport, we obtain a reduction of 25 died people and around 90 injured people.
-Thus, regarding safety, we estimate savings of 35 M\$ / year.
+We summarize the most important socio-economics benefits for the first year of operation in the following:

+1. Safety: In 2015, statistics give figures of 99 people dead and 373 injured (source Road Safety and Transport Authority / Ministry of Information and Communication).
+If we suppose market share of 25% with public transport, we obtain a reduction of 25 dead and around 90 injured.
+Thus, regarding safety, we estimate savings of \$35M / year.
 Detail of the computation is done below: